thepeterstone/docs/pages/doc/hs_stddev.md

 <tbody>
 <tr>
 <td markdown="span">[hsExpression](query_language_reference.html#query-expressions)</td>
-<td markdown="span">Expression describing the histogram series to be merged.</td></tr>
+<td markdown="span">Expression describing the histogram series.</td></tr>
 </tbody>
 </table>

 ## Description

-The `stddev()` functions shows you how the data in a histogram expression varies against the mean or average and returns those values as time series.
+The `stddev()` function shows you how the data in a histogram expression varies against the mean or average and returns those values as time series.
 A separate time series is returned for each histogram series.
 You can use this function to understand the volatility of your data or find anomalies in your histogram expression.

 ## Example

-This chart represents all of the histogram series described by the expression `hs(tracing.derived.*.duration.micros.m))`.
+This chart represents all of the histogram series described by `hs(tracing.derived.*.duration.micros.m))`.
 Each histogram series consists of distributions from a particular source, and a given source might emit more than one histogram series.
 The chart represents each histogram series as a separate line that consists of the median values of the distributions.

 ![hs_stddedv_before](images/hs_stddedv_before.png)